Reading Time: 3 Minutes

 Negative gearing is when the cost of maintaining a property costs more than the return from rental fees.
 This is sometimes seen as an advantage as it means you could be eligible for a tax deduction.

-The new ring-fencing of losses proposal means that investors will no longer be able to offset losses for tax deduction purposes.
+The new ring-fencing of losses regulation means that investors will no longer be able to offset losses for tax deduction purposes.

 Instead, the loss will be “fenced off” and will only be deducted from future property income.

 According to the government, tax deductions from negative gearing means investors have a significant financial advantage over would-be homeowners.

 In their 2018 officials’ issues paper on ring-fencing rental losses, Inland Revenue explains that the primary reason for this policy change is fairness.
 The loss ring-fence policy aims to “level the playing field” for New Zealanders looking to get up the property ladder.

 As of the end of 2018, the IRD was still unsure what impact this policy would have on property investment in New Zealand.

 The new law means investors will no longer be able to use negative gearing to increase their return on investment.
 However, it is still unknown how this will affect the New Zealand property market overall.
 This comes at a time when the Auckland property market is already a tension point for New Zealand.

 For example, a working couple may invest in a rental property.

 Previously, if their rental lost money due to maintenance and interest, they could get a tax break against their regular salaries.
 This meant that they could make some of it back within the year.

 With the new laws, these losses might be passed on in the form of rent increase so that it is worth it for the couple to continue owning an investment property.

 Therefore, even if policy evens the playing field for potential home buyers as it intends to, it could still leave renters in the midst of a housing crisis!